rochards/learning-cs/operating-systems/README.md

 ```

 **Performance**
-- due to the kernel mode switch (syscall involved) for allocation operations, it costs more to allocate memory in the heap than in the stack;
+- Due to the kernel mode switch (syscall involved) for allocation operations, it costs more to allocate memory in the heap than in the stack;
-- allocation in the heap is random, which leads to more frequent cache misses in the `L*` caches.
+- Allocation in the heap is random, which leads to more frequent cache misses in the `L*` caches.
 This results in more trips to memory to fetch new data, which is also more costly.

 **Curiosity section :nerd_face:**
-- using c language we can:
+- Using c language we can:
-  - allocate memory in heap using the `malloc` function;
+  - Allocate memory in heap using the `malloc` function;
-  - deallocate memory using the `free` function;
+  - Deallocate memory using the `free` function;
-  - those functions make system calls, so the OS can do the memory allocation for your processes;
+  - Those functions make system calls, so the OS can do the memory allocation for your processes;
-- garbage collection in languages like Go and Java try to solve the problem of allocating and deallocating memory for the programmer;
+- Garbage collection in languages like Go and Java try to solve the problem of allocating and deallocating memory for the programmer;
-- it's a good prevention strategy to set the pointer to `NULL` after freeing it to ensure it doesn't point to a freed memory location.
+- It's a good prevention strategy to set the pointer to `NULL` after freeing it to ensure it doesn't point to a freed memory location.
 Ex.: `free(ptr); ptr = NULL;`.

 ## Terminal commands for linux used through the course